Municipal Market Update

 Muni Supply & Demand

-- The flow of investor money into municipals demonstrated a positive trend in Q1, with weekly muni mutual fund flows remaining primarily positive and with separately managed account (SMA) and ETF demand remaining robust as well.
-Mutual fund net inflows totaled approximately $16-17 billion in the quarter.
+- The flow of investor money into municipals demonstrated a positive trend in Q2, with weekly muni mutual fund flows remaining primarily positive and with separately managed account (SMA) and exchange-traded fund (ETF)demand remaining robust as well.
+Mutual fund net inflows totaled approximately $13-14 billion in the quarter.

 Past market performance is no guarantee of future results.

 - New muni bond supply expectations remain strong, given increased project costs and less supportive Fiscal Policy.
-New issuance of muni bonds in Q1 tracked approximately 9-10% ahead of Q1 2025.
-We expect strong new issuance to continue in 2026, albeit potentially at a slightly lower pace than 2025ās record pace.
+New issuance of muni bonds year-to-date tracked approximately 11-12% ahead of the same period in 2025.
+We expect strong new issuance to continue, albeit potentially at a slightly lower pace than 2025ās record pace.
 New issuance continues to be fueled by inflationary effects (which increase municipal project costs) and decreased federal support for state and local entities, which could induce new borrowing needs and spur incremental new issuance.
-However, a continued rise of interest rates (i.e., borrowing costs) could start to taper supply.
+However, an upward trend in interest rates (i.e., borrowing costs) could start to taper supply.

-- From a technical perspective, seasonal flows from bond coupons and maturities entered a relatively weaker time of year in March, which should persist through the month of May.
-While this cycle is a known annual event and just one factor in what moves the muni market, weaker seasonals paired with persistently strong new issuance supply can help to create a buying opportunity in an environment of otherwise-strong demand for munis.
+- From a technical perspective, seasonal flows from bond coupons and maturities entered a relatively strong time of year in June, which should persist through the month of August.
+While this cycle is a known annual event and just one factor in what moves the muni market, stronger seasonals can help to create an additional demand tailwind in an environment of already strong retail demand for munis.

 The following conditions underpin our moderate outlook for the municipal market:

-- Elevated absolute yields and a still relatively steep muni yield curve offer an opportunity for attractive carry and rolldown.
+- Elevated absolute yields and a somewhat steep muni yield curve offer an opportunity for attractive carry and rolldown.

 - On a ātax equivalentā basis, munis may provide a compelling alternative to other investment grade credit asset classes, particularly for high tax bracket investors.

 - We expect demand from retail investors in mutual funds, ETFs and separately managed accounts to continue absorbing the heavy pace of new issuance and bring balance to the muni market.
-However, as Q1 ended we have entered a period of seasonally weaker reinvestment flows which could lead to temporarily reduced absorption of new issuance.
+Additionally, as Q2 ended, we have entered a period of seasonally stronger reinvestment flows, which could further aid in the absorption of new issuance.

-- While credit conditions in several muni sectors are being impacted by Federal policy headwinds, an overall upbeat macroeconomic tone has provided stability to the credit environment.
+- While credit conditions in several muni sectors are being impacted by Fed policy headwinds, an overall upbeat macroeconomic tone has provided stability to the credit environment.

-- Valuations, especially across the shorter tenors, have cheapened lately but still appear relatively rich by historical standards.
+- Valuations, especially across the shorter tenors, appear relatively rich by historical standards.

-- The risks which challenge our constructive view include Fed policy uncertainties which could impact the credit fundamentals of weaker quality muni issuers, the impact of inflation which could affect the extent and timing of future Fed rate cuts, and the potential for an unexpectedly strong economy which pressures long-term rates higher.
+- The risks that challenge our forecasts include Fed policy uncertainties that could impact the credit fundamentals of weaker quality muni issuers, the impact of inflation which could affect the extent and timing of future Fed rate decisions, and the potential for a persistently strong economy which pressures long-term rates higher.

 *The taxable equivalent yield is calculated using an effective tax rate of 40.8% which includes the 37.0% top federal marginal income tax rate and the 3.8% Net Investment Income Tax to fund Medicare.
 Source: Loomis Sayles and Bloomberg as of 3/31/2026.
 Indices are unmanaged and do not incur fees.
 It is not possible to invest directly in an index.